Gabriel Moura

-Gabriel Rodrigues de Moura (born 18 June 1988) is a Brazilian professional footballer who plays as a right-back for Romanian Liga II side Dinamo București.
+Gabriel Rodrigues de Moura (born 18 June 1988), known as Gabriel Moura or just Gabriel, is a Brazilian professional footballer who plays as a right-back for Mineiro Segunda Divisão club Guarani.

 Club career

+Early career

+Born in Divinópolis, Minas Gerais, Gabriel began his career with local side América Mineiro.
+He was loaned to Coríntians for the 2010 Campeonato Potiguar, and reached the finals of the competition with the side.

+Gabriel moved to Guarany de Sobral ahead of the 2011 season, before moving abroad with Portuguese side Mirandela in July of that year.
+He signed for Segunda Liga side Penafiel in 2012, and was a regular starter with the side.

+Gil Vicente

+On 27 May 2013, Gabriel joined Primeira Liga side Gil Vicente.
+He made his debut in the Portuguese top tier on 18 August, starting in a 2–0 home win over Académica de Coimbra.

+Anorthosis

+On 22 July 2015, after Gil Vicente's relegation, Gabriel was announced at Cypriot side Anorthosis Famagusta on a two-year contract.
+He was a regular starter with the side, and scored his first goal on 5 February 2017, netting the opener in a 3–0 home win over Anagennisi Deryneia.

+Gil Vicente return

+On 9 November 2017, Gabriel returned to Portugal and Gil Vicente, with the club now in the second division.
+He contributed with 19 appearances as the club suffered another relegation.

 Sepsi OSK Sfântu Gheorghe

 Moura arrived in Romania in 2018, when he signed a contract with Sepsi OSK.

 Dinamo București

 On 26 June 2019, he moved to Dinamo București, following his manager from Sepsi OSK, Eugen Neagoe.
-He made his debut for the team on 15 July 2019, playing for 90 minutes in a 5-0 loss against Viitorul Constanta.
+He made his debut for the team on 15 July 2019, playing for 90 minutes in a 5–0 loss against Viitorul Constanţa.
 After Eugen Neagoe was sacked and replaced by Dušan Uhrin Jr., he lost his place in the first squad.
 Moura featured sparingly in the 2019-2020 first part of the season, often being played outside his favorite position, as a left back or even as a left winger.
-From this position, he produced his first assist for the club, for a goal scored by Ricardo Grigore in a 4-1 win against Chindia Târgoviște.
+From this position, he produced his first assist for the club, for a goal scored by Ricardo Grigore in a 4–1 win against Chindia Târgoviște.